dr-richard-barker/GeneLabUserManual/README.md

 ## Heatmap
 [Link to read about Heatmaps](https://www.htgmolecular.com/blog/2023-05-03/understanding-heat-maps-in-gene-expression-profiling)

-Heatmaps allow researchers to quickly and easily identify patterns of gene expression that are associated with specific conditions or treatments and uses color coding to indicate the magnitude of values.
+Heatmaps allow researchers to quickly and easily identify patterns of gene expression that are associated with specific conditions or treatments and use color coding to indicate the magnitude of values.
 By measuring the number of RNA molecules produced by genes in a particular sample, researchers can determine the level of gene expression.
 The default settings for the heat map are shown in the image below.
 The heatmap links genes depending on how alike they are based on the conditions set in the experiment.

 ![](Heatmap/Heatmap_Overview.PNG)